Imagine Fred, Wilma, and Pebbles Flintstone getting warm and comfortable in front of the fire pit in their Stone Age

 4. How Will My Fireplace Provide Heat?

 Figuring out the best location for your fireplace can guide you to the best options for heating the unit.
 There are three primary choices as far as the type of fireplace - wood, gas, and electric – which have their unique benefits and disadvantages.

 For sheer beauty, atmosphere, and a “good ‘ol days” feel, there’s nothing like a wood-burning fireplace.
 Just imagine a cold winter night and all those logs crackling in the fire, the glow they create, and the aroma they emit in a room!
 It’s an amazing sight.
 Not to mention that in case of a power outage, you’ll have light in the dark and warmth for good measure.

 Adding to the homey ambiance of this vaulted Great Room in a 3-bedroom Arts and Crafts style home is its striking fireplace (Plan #198-1009).

-However, a wood-burning fireplace comes with additional expense and a few inconveniences.
+However, a wood-burning fireplace comes with additional expenses and a few inconveniences.
 First of all, you’ll need to construct a chimney to get rid of the smoke, and with that comes maintenance costs for cleaning regularly and annual inspections to ensure its safety.

 Other cons of a wood-burning fireplace include